w3c/wai-website/_tips/developing.md

 Use appropriate mark-up for headings, lists, tables, etc. HTML5 provides additional elements, such as `<nav>` and `<aside>`, to better structure your content. <abbr>WAI-ARIA</abbr> roles can provide additional meaning, for example, using `role="search"` to identify search functionality.
 Work with designers and content writers to agree on meanings and then use them consistently.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Using HTML to provide structure and meaning" class="example" %}
+{% include_cached box.html type="start" title="Example: Using HTML to provide structure and meaning" class="example" %}
 {:/}

 <div class="mark-up html-example">